mlcolab/Pathfinder.jl/docs/src/turing.md

 # Using Pathfinder to initializing sampling with Turing

-If you have a _differentiable_ Turing model, then you can use Pathfinder to initialize its parameters.
+If your Turing model as only continuous parameters, and the log-density is differentiable, then you can use Pathfinder to initialize its parameters.
-To demonstrate this, we'll use the linear regression tutorial from the Turing docs.
+To demonstrate this, we'll use the [linear regression tutorial](https://turing.ml/stable/tutorials/05-linear-regression/) from the Turing docs.

 First, we load the packages.

 ```@example 1
-using Pathfinder, Random, RDatasets, Turing
+using ForwardDiff, Pathfinder, Random, RDatasets, Turing
 using MLDataUtils: shuffleobs, splitobs, rescale!
 Turing.setprogress!(false);
 nothing # hide